Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 A couple of the women had taken to flirting with them, too. *That* would be fun to watch.
 Would the humans survive his tribe?
 Haha!

-They wouldn’t tell him anything though, “or the Professor will kick our asses.”
+They wouldn’t tell him anything though, "or the Professor will kick our asses."
 Lots of gruff laughter there.

 Not that Professor Daniel *couldn’t* kick an ass these days, in Vemik’s mind.
 He’d come a long way since first coming to them.
 Back then he’d been soft, clean, pale and *smooth.* Smooth skin, smooth voice, smooth soft hands.
 The years on Akyawentuo had fixed all that.
 Tanned him brown, burned off the fat, built up the muscle, roughened his hands and even changed his voice from telling stories.
 Not made him *big* like Jooyun, but Vemik knew a good hardened bit of steel when he saw one.
 He was what Human man should be, too.

 Didn’t quite have a blacksmith’s grip yet, though.
 Just the voice of one.
-“Vemik!
-Decided to get your test out of the way early, huh?”
+"Vemik!
+Decided to get your test out of the way early, huh?"

 Vemik turned, trilled self-effacingly and nodded.
-“Sooner done, the better, yes?”
+"Sooner done, the better, yes?"

-“Right you are.”
+"Right you are."
 Hurt led the way with a jerk of his head.

 The tests went...well.
 Best results yet!
 Vemik tried to fret it was just a good day, but Hurt wouldn’t let him.

-“You’ve been having more good days than bad, lately.
+"You’ve been having more good days than bad, lately.
 Face the facts, Vemik Given-Man: you’re healing well.
 And a good thing too!
-That brain of yours is too damn good to waste in a fight.”
+That brain of yours is too damn good to waste in a fight."

 Vemik ducked his head and grinned.
 Professor wasn’t wrong.
-“I didn’t *ask* to be blown up!”
+"I didn’t *ask* to be blown up!"

-“I’m quite sure nobody who ever got blown up was asking for it.”
+"I’m quite sure nobody who ever got blown up was asking for it."
 Hurt chuckled, then waved a hand at the building.
-“What do you think?”
+"What do you think?"

 Vemik’s tail twitched.
-“It’s...nice.
+"It’s...nice.
 Don’t know what it’s for, though.
-Looks built to be nice first.”
+Looks built to be nice first."

-“Well, not necessarily.
+"Well, not necessarily.
 Form very much follows function here.
-On that note, you have a special visitor coming next week with the first *deposit…”*
+On that note, you have a special visitor coming next week with the first *deposit…"*

 Vemik’s mind had no trouble catching up with *that* word.
 And suddenly, it snapped into place where he’d seen that kind of *are*-key-texture before.
 He turned and looked at the building again, tail lashing excitedly.

-“You built us a library?!”
+"You built us a library?!"

-“Not *just* a library.
-It’s more of a *forum,* really.”
+"Not *just* a library.
+It’s more of a *forum,* really."

-*“...Fore*-arm?”
+*"...Fore*-arm?"

-Professor laughed, “No no! *forum.* A place to meet and talk, share thoughts, sky-think…” Hurt beamed proudly.
-“Not your big meaty arm-hooks!
+Professor laughed, "No no! *forum.* A place to meet and talk, share thoughts, sky-think…" Hurt beamed proudly.
+"Not your big meaty arm-hooks!
 Plus, this has all the usual library’s amenities.
-Shelves full of useful books, climate-controlled so nothing rots, flexible spaces with computers and tables, writing and art supplies, the middle bit can be used as an impromptu stage…”
+Shelves full of useful books, climate-controlled so nothing rots, flexible spaces with computers and tables, writing and art supplies, the middle bit can be used as an impromptu stage…"

 He sighed, happily.
-“We’re building it so it’s expandable too.
+"We’re building it so it’s expandable too.
 All the services that might need to grow bigger are each along their own wall so we can just stick on more building later.
-And of course we’ve managed to find a professional librarian willing to come here from Earth.”
+And of course we’ve managed to find a professional librarian willing to come here from Earth."

-“So everything will be well looked after.”
+"So everything will be well looked after."

-“More than that.
+"More than that.
 A librarian isn’t just a custodian of books, they’re a researcher.
 Curating knowledge is a skill all by itself, just ask the E-Skurel-Ir.
-And you’ve seen a glimpse of it for yourself with your note-taking, yeah?”
+And you’ve seen a glimpse of it for yourself with your note-taking, yeah?"

 True enough.
 He’d had to learn how to *organize* everything as he wrote it or he’d forget where to even find things.
 That wasn’t so easy a thing to do; sometimes he thought more *about* thinking than actually *thinking.*

 A strange thought.

-“Your people….aren’t ever going to give up your lifestyle, I think,” Hurt said.
-“You’re too much of the forest to leave it forever, and far too magnificently physical to ever give it up.
+"Your people….aren’t ever going to give up your lifestyle, I think," Hurt said.
+"You’re too much of the forest to leave it forever, and far too magnificently physical to ever give it up.
 And with the world as it is, maybe you shouldn’t anyway.
-Lord knows it can be a violent place, and…well, I am told you bring unique ability to the battlefield.”
+Lord knows it can be a violent place, and…well, I am told you bring unique ability to the battlefield."
 He clearly wasn’t happy with that bit, but quickly moved on.
-“Anyway, I think - I hope - there’s a happy medium where you can live as you are and still taste of the fruit, as we say.
+"Anyway, I think - I hope - there’s a happy medium where you can live as you are and still taste of the fruit, as we say.
 You’ve started that already with the forge.
-This library is another step in that process.”
+This library is another step in that process."

-“...Humans really do have strange ideas.
+"...Humans really do have strange ideas.
 Given us so much, and still Giving.
-I know you don’t see it that way, but our people will.”
+I know you don’t see it that way, but our people will."

-“I know.
+"I know.
 And I respect that.
-From our perspective, it’s different.”
+From our perspective, it’s different."

 Vemik nodded.
 He knew Humans well enough by now: to them, it would be a deep and uncomfortable Taking to have all they did and *not* Give even a little of it.
 And they had *so much* that this really was just a little…

 But he’d have to bend a few arms at the lodge again, when they started making troubled noises about how much larger the debt was getting.
 Some of the Given-Men just couldn’t grasp the idea that Humans were so completely different in the head.
 A few - the most insular and backward-thinking, who’d moved their villages far away - fretted they’d just traded an enemy who wanted to destroy the People, for somebody subtler and smarter who came as a friend but would Take everything in time.

 Professor tapped his hand.
-“You drifting off there?”
+"You drifting off there?"

 Vemik shook his head.
-“Just sky-thinking.”
+"Just sky-thinking."

 Hurt chuckled.
-“Good man.
-But...you have a village to get back to, and I have my own work to do.”
+"Good man.
+But...you have a village to get back to, and I have my own work to do."

-“Singer will probably come up later to see it,” Vemik predicted.
+"Singer will probably come up later to see it," Vemik predicted.

-“Good—*oof!”* Hurt chuckled into Vemik’s hug, squeezed back as hard as he could (a lot harder than he used to could!) and Vemik left him alone.
+"Good—*oof!"* Hurt chuckled into Vemik’s hug, squeezed back as hard as he could (a lot harder than he used to could!) and Vemik left him alone.

 His mind turned over as he headed home.
 Wouldn’t do to arrive empty-handed so he veered off toward the river.
 The Werne would be drinking at this time of day.
 Maybe he’d catch a lone male…